jvbramos-official/Ramos_Jasdari/q1/classObjectUML.md

 ### Which method is the most useful?
 Why?
 - The most useful method is Drink because plants need to drink in order to live and become healthy.

-## Design Revision
-- No major changes were needed from my original design.